-The season begins in September with Iona Fyfe, one of Scotland’s finest singers, and continues with one concert a month through May 2023.
+The season began in September with Iona Fyfe, one of Scotland’s finest singers, and continues with one concert a month through May 2023.
 From the Scottish band DAIMH to the dynamic musical sibling group The Gothard Sisters, these concerts are guaranteed to delight your Celtic heart.
-Single concert tickets will go on sale Aug.
-15.

-Concerts will take place at the Cultural Center on Thursdays and Sundays, with a mixture of evening shows and matinees.
+Concerts take place at the Cultural Center on Thursdays and Sundays, with a mixture of evening shows and matinees.
 Reserved ticket prices range from $30-$35, with discounts for seniors, students and youth under the age of 18.
-Series producers are offering season packages, with savings up to 25%, starting on Aug.
-1. Buy your season pass online today.

 One of Scotland’s finest singers, Iona performs both folk and pop songs in the Scots language, remaining true to her rooting in tradition.